ampolic/blockable/README.md

 To compile your site into html, simply run

 ```
-python -m blockable <source> <output>
+python -m blockable [source] [output]
 ```

-Where source is your blockable directory.
-You may also make use of the second optional destination parameter to set where the html will be outputted.
+Where source is the directory of your blockable instance and output is where you would like to send the output.
+Note that since blockable uses rsync, this output can be a non-local destination (i.e. user@website.com:/opt/www/website.com)